The photo above is of a RARE milk glass Duncan & Miller "Monticello" Candelabra. See a larger photo on our What's New page.

 Plenty of Fostoria and Cambridge glass, plus Tiffin, Morgantown, Fenton, Paden City, New Martinsville, Heisey, and Imperial, plus Perfumes, Cordials and lots more ...

-The pages on this site are designed so that they will load quickly for dial-up visitors.
+The pages on this site are designed so that they will load quickly for visitors.
 If a listed item has a picture, you can simply click on the underlined description of the item to see the picture - we don't like to waste your time loading a bunch of images (or thumbnails) that you might not want to see anyway.

 We have posted several pages which are of an educational nature, to share some of the information we have accumulated, and also to help folks identify some glassware patterns and items in an easily accessed location.
 We hope these pages prove useful to you.